modestimpala/OdinOnDemand/README.md

    - Flatscreen TV, Table TV, Old TV, Laptop
    - Can play YouTube, Remote and Local files
 - Audio Players
-   - Boombox
+   - Gramophone, Boombox
+   - Can play SoundCloud, YouTube, Remote and Local files
 - Multiplayer functionality
 - Audio Control <sub>(Client Side)</sub>
 - Forward Tracking <sub>(Client Side)</sub>
+- Looping
+- Recipe Configuration

-These first releases can be considered betas as it has not been extensively tested.
-Please report any issues on the GitHub tracker.
+This mod is in beta and has not been extensively tested.
+Please report any issues on the Nexus or GitHub tracker.

 ## Installation